proteinreport/proteinreport.org/content/articles/microalgae-protein-source-future/index.md

 slug: microalgae-protein-source-future
 contributors:
   - 8atZav4PU0TlK2fEDpJ
-description: Alongside energy, protein is gaining increasing recognition as the world’s other major sustainability problem.
-By addressing key cultivation challenges and exploring alternative growth strategies such as mixotrophy, microalgae are emerging as a promising solution.
+description: Microalgae, those tiny organisms that thrive in water and sunlight, hold immense potential for addressing the world’s protein sustainability challenges.
+By tackling key cultivation bottlenecks and exploring alternative growth strategies such as mixotrophy, microalgae-based proteins may soon become more accessible to consumers, offering a valuable addition to our diets and food supply chains.
-excerpt: Alongside energy, protein is gaining increasing recognition as the world’s other major sustainability problem.
-By addressing key cultivation challenges and exploring alternative growth strategies such as mixotrophy, microalgae are emerging as a promising solution.
+excerpt: Microalgae, those tiny organisms that thrive in water and sunlight, hold immense potential for addressing the world’s protein sustainability challenges.
+By tackling key cultivation bottlenecks and exploring alternative growth strategies such as mixotrophy, microalgae-based proteins may soon become more accessible to consumers, offering a valuable addition to our diets and food supply chains.
 proteins:
   - Algae
 products: